tranbtma/hystrixjs/README.md

 - *percentileWindowNumberOfBuckets* - number of buckets within the percentile window
 - *percentileWindowLength* - length of the window to keep track of execution times
 - *requestVolumeRejectionThreshold* - maximum number of concurrent requests, which can be executed.
 Defaults to 0, i.e. no limitation
-- *fallbackTo* - function, which will be executed if the request fails
+- *fallbackTo* - function, which will be executed if the request fails.
+The function will be called with the error as the 1st argument and an array of the original args as the 2nd argument

 All of these options have defaults and does not have to be configured.
 See [HystrixConfig](https://bitbucket.org/igor_sechyn/hystrixjs/src/4cf3ba2dd28eb69481cca384bab21082670c0e00/src/util/HystrixConfig.js) for details.
 These can be overridden on app startup.